mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Mel sighed, exasperated at how she let things go this far.
 "We need to find a way to force Holragi to speak.
 There is much that they are hiding."

-"Your pleading will be met on deaf ears, Melna."
+"Your pleading will be met with hostility, Melna."

 "Do you suggest we cower in fear, waiting for the day Holragi saves us all?"

-"There is much to lose and very little to gain by bothering them," thi said.
+"There is much to lose and very little to gain by bothering them," she said.
 "Look.
 Why don't we focus on rebuilding our grain reserves in the steppe.
 We've lost half to politics.
 We could afford to build more."

 "And what if the obstruction decides to disperse one day?
 We'll all be roasted alive."

 "And we will have starved to death long before that happens.
-We can only do that which is within our power to do, Melna."
+We can only do that which is within our power to do."

 Melna sighed, letting her internal frustration simmer down and settle.

 "Ask me tomorrow.
 I have to go home."

-Pomri threw hae hands up in disappointment as Melna reached for a thick felted black cloak and opened the door of the observatory to leave.
-A chilly wind barrelled its way through the door and into Pomri's robes, forcing hae to clasp hae arms.
+Pomri threw her hands up in disappointment as Melna reached for a thick felted black cloak and opened the door of the observatory to leave.
+A chilly breeze clambered through the door and into Pomri's robes, forcing her to clasp her arms.

-Melna turned back to hae and said, "Meet me tomorrow at the first train to Shaki.
+Melna turned back to her and said, "Meet me tomorrow at the first train to Shaki.
 Bring observer Shimla's findings."

 "But the trains aren't running to Heiko."